GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Description

 We've already designed a [Colab notebook](https://raw.githubusercontent.com/meken/gcp-dataform-bqdwh/v2.0.0/notebooks/churn-analysis.ipynb) for this challenge.
 Upload that to BigQuery, run the notebook interactively until you get to the cell for creating the model.
 Edit the cell and add the necessary SQL to create a BigQuery ML model, and run the notebook to completion.

+> **Warning**
+> Since Colab uses End User Credentials, make sure that you're running this notebook as a user that doesn't have the row level security filter applied to limit the data.

 ### Success Criteria